vincentarelbundock/tinytable/README.md

 -   *Simple*: A streamlined, consistent, and uncluttered user interface, with few functions to learn.
--   *Flexible*: Access to expressive frameworks to customize tables in HTML and LaTeX formats.
+-   *Flexible*: Expressive frameworks to customize tables in HTML and LaTeX formats.[1]
 -   *Zero-dependency*: Do not import any other `R` package.
 -   *Concise*: Draw beautiful tables without typing a lot of code.
 -   *Safe*: User inputs are checked thoroughly, and informative errors